nus-cs2103-AY2021S1/ip/docs/README.md

-# Luigi commands.Task Manager User Guide
+# Luigi Task Manager User Guide

 ![](https://media.giphy.com/media/Dfk5q64stLdRu/giphy.gif)

-This Project is a Mario Themed commands.Task Manager that allows you to schedules tasks to do!
+This Project is a Mario Themed Task Manager that allows you to schedules tasks to do!

 ___
-### Features of Luigi commands.Task Manager
+### Features of Luigi Task Manager

 ![](https://media.giphy.com/media/tmMhRhvcytb53xPYXt/giphy.gif)